 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(e) the directors had laid down internal financialcontrols to be followed by the company and that such internal financial controls areadequate and were operating effectively;
+(e) The directors in the case of a listed company had laid down internal financialcontrols to be followed by the company and that such internal financial controls areadequate and were operating effectively;

 NUMBER OF MEETINGS OF THE BOARD